 Duphalac Syrup Dose

-The Duphalac syrup dose for adults, when it comes to constipation, is 15-45ml a day for the initial dose, while it is 15-30ml a day for a maintenance dose.
-When it comes to postal-systemic encephalopathy, the Duphalac syrup dose for adults is 30-45ml, about three to four times a day.
+The Duphalac syrup dosage for adults, when it comes to constipation, is 15-45ml a day for the initial dose, while it is 15-30ml a day for a maintenance dose.
+When it comes to postal-systemic encephalopathy, the Duphalac syrup dosage for adults is 30-45ml, about three to four times a day.

 Duphalac Syrup side effects